 Public health is about taking a broad view of society to improve wellbeing and prevent illness - in contrast to hospital doctors, GPs and nurses who primarily look after individual patients on a case-by-case basis.

 According to NHS Health Careers, there are three main areas of public health:

-- Health protection - protecting the population's health by ensuring that environmental risks are minimised.
-For example, you could work to prevent the outbreak of epidemics, plan responses to emergencies, or in food safety.
+- Health protection - working to prevent the outbreak of epidemics, plan responses to emergencies, or in food safety.

-- Health improvement - helping people to improve their own health, and therefore preventing illnesses from developing in the first place.
-You might be involved in campaigns to encourage heathier eating, physical exercise, or to persuade people to quit smoking and drugs.
+- Health improvement - you might be involved in campaigns to encourage heathier eating, physical exercise, or to persuade people to quit smoking and drugs.

 How do I get a job in public health?

 Jobs are available in local authorities and government, the NHS, private healthcare companies, charities, and in higher education/research.
 Roles are varied - encompassing everything from school nurses and substance misuse workers to public health consultants and epidemiologists - meaning there is no standard route into this field.